-GHC is home to the Jr. Inferno community teams and the Calgary Fire elite teams.
+GHC is home to the Jr. Inferno Community teams and the Calgary Fire AAA/AA teams.
 As a city-wide association, GHC is able to accept registration of any female athlete living within the boundaries of Calgary (Zone 9).

 GHC is governed by Hockey Calgary, Hockey Alberta and Hockey Canada.

 From Humble Beginnings

 In 1987, a group of women met in Calgary to discuss the future of female hockey.
 They shared a vision for female hockey development.
 Just one year later in 1988, Shannon Miller and Suzanne Jackett officially founded the Girls Hockey Calgary Association.